 CCM is made possible by the hard work of the following eccentric individuals…

-Michael J Seidlinger, Co-Publisher, is an Asian American author of nine novels including My Pet Serial Killer, The Fun We’ve Had and The Strangest.
-In addition to his role at CCM, he serves as social media editor at Electric Literature and a producer at Publishers Weekly.
+Michael J Seidlinger, Co-Publisher, is an Asian American author of ten books including My Pet Serial Killer and Standard Loneliness Package.
+In addition to his role at CCM, he serves as Library and Academic Marketing Manager at Melville House and Editor-at-Large at Electric Literature.
 He lives in Brooklyn, New York.
-You can find him online at michaeljseidlinger.com, on Facebook, and on Twitter (@mjseidlinger).
-Contact Michael here.
+You can find him online at michaeljseidlinger.com, Facebook, Instagram (@michaelseidlinger), and on Twitter (@mjseidlinger).

 Joanna C. Valente, Managing Editor, CCM Siren Songs Editor, is a human who lives in Brooklyn, New York.
 Joanna is the author of Sirs & Madams (Aldrich Press, 2014), The Gods Are Dead (Deadly Chaps Press, 2015), Marys of the Sea (2016), & Xenos (forthcoming 2017, Agape Editions).
 Joanna received an MFA in writing at Sarah Lawrence College, and is also the founder of Yes, Poetry, as well as the managing editor for Luna Luna Magazine.
 Some of Joanna’s writing has appeared in Prelude, The Atlas Review, The Feminist Wire, BUST, Pouch, and elsewhere.
 Joanna also teaches workshops at Brooklyn Poets.